Managing an ulcerative colitis flare

-In a similar way to many other diseases, managing stress is an important part of any prevention plan.
-Stress is thought to trigger flares in a person.
+As with many other diseases, managing stress is an important part of any prevention plan.
+Stress may trigger flares in a person.

-Stress can be managed in a number of different ways, including exercise, therapy, and taking the time to relax.
+People can manage stress in different ways, including exercise, therapy, and taking the time to relax.

 A doctor can prescribe a variety of different medications to treat bowel inflammation.
-Some of the most common medications a doctor may prescribe include:
+Some of the most common ones include:

-- 5-aminosalicylic acid (5-ASA), which is a standard medication used to treat ulcerative colitis.
+- 5-aminosalicylic acid (5-ASA): This is a standard treatment for ulcerative colitis.
 The main forms include mesalamine, balsalazide, and sulfasalazine.
 These drugs are often in pill form but may also be suppositories.
 Doctors can prescribe a sulfa-free form of the drug for people allergic to sulfa.

-- Immunosuppressants, which are used if 5-ASA or corticosteroids are not effective.
+- Immunosuppressants: A doctor may recommend these if 5-ASA or corticosteroids are not effective.
 Immunosuppressants help stop the immune system from overreacting.
-Unfortunately, they often make a person more at risk from other infections.
+However, taking these can increase the risk of other infections.

 The medications that a person is prescribed will depend on how the flare presents and what triggered it.

 A doctor may suggest surgery if diet and medication are not working or further complications have occurred.
-Surgery is often used as a last resort, but there are several options available.
+Surgery is usually a last resort, but there are several options available.

-- The surgeon removes of the patient's colon, rectum, and anus.
-After full removal of these organs, the surgeon makes an opening in the abdomen and passes part of the small intestine out through the opening, forming a stoma.
+- Surgical removal of the person's colon, rectum, and anus.
+After removing these organs, the surgeon makes an opening in the abdomen and passes part of the small intestine out through the opening, forming a stoma.
 People who undergo this surgery will have to wear an external "ostomy" bag over the stoma to collect waste products.

 - The surgeon leaves part of the rectum and anus intact.
 This means that people can have bowel movements as before.
 However, those who opt for this type of surgery may still experience recurrent episodes of ulcerative colitis.